NetDenizen/booru-wizard/README.md

 * The displayed image is resized to fit its area and the algorithm used for this will distort it, somewhat. wxPython provides multiple choices of algorithm, and I hard-coded in the highest quality, but slowest one.
 Users with less powerful computers might benefit from the ability to change this.

-* A major feature I intend to add is the ability to control the software through keyboard shortcuts.
-Ideally, it would be usable without ever touching the mouse.
-These shortcuts could be set from the configuration file.

 * A color picker might be added to lend less ambiguity to the process of determining colors in images.
 A number of colors would be specified in the configuration file, and upon mousing over or clicking a pixel in the image, the closest 'match' among these colors would be shown.

 * Especially in the case of imagesets, I consider that the same sequence of tags might be frequently repeated between multiple images.
 This raises the question as to if it should be possible to copy tags from one image to another.
-If not directly implemented, a string containing all tags could be presented for copy-and-pasting.
+If not directly implemented, a string containing all tags, in a similar vein to the SESSION_TAGS option can be copy-and-pasted.

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation.